 Common symptoms of drug-induced psychosis include:

 - Delusions: Delusions are beliefs that have little or no basis in reality.
-Persecutory delusions–that one is being followed or targeted–are the most common type found with drug-induced psychosis, especially for amphetamines, cocaine and cannabis.
+Persecutory delusions–that one is being followed or targeted–are the most common type found with drug-induced psychosis, especially for amphetamines, cocaine, and cannabis.

-- Agitation: A state of irritability and restlessness is a common symptom of drug withdrawal, but can also be present beyond acute withdrawal as part of a drug-induced psychotic state.
+- Agitation: A state of irritability and restlessness is a common symptom of drug withdrawal but can also be present beyond acute withdrawal as part of a drug-induced psychotic state.

-- Disorganized thinking: Cognitive impairments, such as illogical thinking, may accompany hallucinations and delusions.
+- Disorganized thinking: Cognitive impairments such as illogical thinking may accompany hallucinations and delusions.

-Drug-Induced Psychosis vs. Drug-Induced Schizophrenia
+Drug-Induced Psychosis Vs. Drug-Induced Schizophrenia

 Certain drugs may cause symptoms that mimic schizophrenia or related psychotic disorders (i.e., they are psychomimetic).
 Due to this similarity, the terms drug-induced schizophrenia and drug-induced psychosis have been mistakenly used interchangeably.
 However, they refer to different conditions, with the former term being an outdated misnomer.

-On average, primary psychosis patients have an earlier age of onset than drug-induced psychosis patients, stronger family history of psychotic disorders, less insight into the cause of symptoms, more positive and negative symptoms, fewer depressive symptoms, and less anxiety.
+On average, primary psychosis patients have an earlier age of onset than drug-induced psychosis patients, a stronger family history of psychotic disorders, less insight into the cause of symptoms, more positive and negative symptoms, fewer depressive symptoms, and less anxiety.

-What Substances Can Cause Psychosis?
+What Drugs Can Cause Psychosis?

-Substances that may lead to psychosis include:
+Substances that may cause psychosis include:

 Cannabinoids